camunda/camunda-docs/docs/components/cloud-console/manage-organization/organization-settings.md

 ---
 id: organization-settings
-title: Organization Management
+title: Organization management
 description: "Follow these simple instructions to manage your organization."
 ---

-Organization Management can be accessed via the menu in the navigation bar.
+Organization management can be accessed via the menu in the navigation bar.

 ![avatar-menue](./img/avatar-menue.png)